HL7/cds-hooks/input/pagecontent/index.md

 Clients SHOULD remove `cards` returned by previous invocations of a `hook` to a service with the same `id` when a new `hook` is triggered (see [*update stale guidance*](#update-stale-guidance)).

+Note: The contents of this section are Standard for Trial Use (STU) {:.stu-note}
 #### Returning OperationOutcome
+{:.stu}
 If a CDS Service encounters an error and returns a non-2xx HTTP status, the CDS Service SHOULD include an OperationOutcome resource in the response body to aid issue-tracking and troubleshooting.
 Typically, these errors are not shown to end-users.
-{:.stu-note}
+{:.stu}

 ##### Example
 {:.stu}